-Once the pork reaches 195 to 200 degrees, internally, use two large forks or tongs to pull or shred the pork, removing any large pieces of fat.
+Once the pork reaches 195 to 200 degrees, internally, remove from the slow cooker.
+Use two large forks or tongs to pull or shred the pork, removing any large pieces of fat.

 Place the pulled pork in a large bowl and stir in 2 cups (or more, to taste) of barbecue sauce, if desired.